subasgit/backdoorfinder/README.md

 configure.txt If user dont have any preference of file path, file will be stored in the directory where the script is executed.

-Function : check_hardware_vendor

-This function is to get the OS running.
-There are few commands which are OS specific, so its important to identify the OS

 ###